-Achieving a good paint finish on a bare wall using filler and sandpaper is a lot easier said than done, I decided to to remove the wallpaper from various walls in my home, then fill any holes or cracks and sand the walls to obtain what I thought appeared to be a smooth surface ready for painting.
+Achieving a good paintable finish on a bare wall using filler and sandpaper is a lot easier said than done.
+I decided to to remove the wallpaper from various walls in my home, then fill any holes or cracks and sand the walls to obtain what I thought appeared to be a smooth surface ready for painting.

-I chose the 1400 paper to cover my walls, they were reasonably flat but had lots of knock marks and old patches of emulsion on them.
+I chose the 1400 paper to cover my walls.
+They were reasonably flat but had lots of knock marks and old patches of emulsion on them.
 I found the 1400 lining paper was easy to hang and of a suitable thickness to cover any slight discrepancies on the walls I wanted to paint.

 Safety tip :- Keep children and pets clear of the walls/room being sanded down to avoid them breathing in any dust present in the air.
 Ventilate the room by opening windows, if possible close the doors to adjacent rooms to avoid the dust spreading throughout your home.

-If you have used a lot of filler or plaster to patch up the wall it is worthwhile sizing the wall prior to hanging the lining paper, size is basically diluted wallpaper paste (the dilution ratio can usually be found on the packet), this is applied to the wall to stop the filler or plaster from removing too much water from the pasted piece of lining paper too quickly and therefore reducing its adhesive properties.
+If you have used a lot of filler or plaster to patch up the wall it is worthwhile ‘sizing’ the wall prior to hanging the lining paper.
+‘Size’ is basically diluted wallpaper paste (the dilution ratio can usually be found on the packet), this is applied to the wall to stop the filler or plaster from removing too much water from the pasted piece of lining paper too quickly, and therefore reducing its adhesive properties.
 Sizing a wall also allows you to slide the paper more easily into position when you start papering the wall.

-Allow the filler to dry out fully, then lightly sand the filler surface flat, if you are not happy with the finish, refill the joint and repeat the process until the joints have a level flat finish.
+Allow the filler to dry out fully, then lightly sand the filler surface flat.
+If you are not happy with the finish, refill the joint and repeat the process until the joints have a level flat finish.
 Now you can start to paint the wall and hopefully you will be pleased with the results.
-I used an inexpensive base coat of White emulsion, as the first coat tends to soak into the lining paper, then finished off with two coats of coloured emulsion using a paint brush for around the edges and a roller for the larger surface area.
+I used an inexpensive base coat of white emulsion, as the first coat tends to soak into the lining paper, then finish off with two coats of coloured emulsion using a paint brush around the edges and a roller for the larger surface area.